Yousif001/Shift.software-clone/docs/about/strategy-and-vision.md

 ## Team & Community

-We aim to be an open organization.
+We aim to be an open organization.<br>
 Open internally, with clients/customers, and open with the community.

 The openness nature of the company is a driver of growth and it's a testimony of our competence.